 This document describes our governance arrangements and assesses how closely we align with good practice.
-In overall terms this is a positive statement for the financial year 2015/16.
+In overall terms this is a positive statement for the financial year 2016/17.
 This document relies on several assurance mechanisms including the internal audit annual review, internal audit reports throughout the year, the work of the Accounts, Audit and Risk Committee, the overview and scrutiny process and external audit.

-External audit is undertaken by the Ernst and Young and this provides assurance on the controls the Council has in place.
+External audit is undertaken by Ernst and Young and this provides assurance on the controls the Council has in place.
 Where the auditor identifies weaknesses in the Council's arrangements, these are highlighted in the Annual Audit and Inspection Letter.
-The Council received an unqualified audit opinion on its 2014/15 accounts, the latest published.
+The Council received an unqualified audit opinion on its 2015/16 accounts, the latest published.

-In common with all local authorities, the Council faces an extremely challenging year in 2016/17 as it seeks to manage the implications of the local government resource review, welfare reform changes, budget reductions, increasing demand for key services and new ways of working.
+In common with all local authorities, the Council faced an extremely challenging year in 2016/17 as it sought to manage the implications of the local government resource review, welfare reform changes, budget reductions, increasing demand for key services and new ways of working.
 In order to manage this, the Council has developed a transformation programme, which through working in partnership with other local authorities, aims to deliver significant savings whilst protecting frontline services.

-The Councils' long term vision for the district is ambitious.
+The Council's long term vision for the district is ambitious.
 Working with our partners in the public, private and voluntary sectors we are aiming to build a District with a diverse economy.
-A selection from the Councils Pledges are below, listed in full within the Business Plan 2016/17.
+A selection from the Council's Pledges is given below and listed in full within the Business Plan 2016/17.

-- Graven Hill: deliver the demonstration project on the Graven Hill site - Work with the local police and licence holders to ensure our town centres remain clean, safe and vibrant at all times. - Deliver at least 190 units of affordable housing including a high proportion constructed using self-build methods.
-Planning for 133 affordable rented homes and 57 shared ownership or other low cost home ownership scheme. - Reduce the cost of providing services through partnerships, joint working and other service delivery models.
+- Graven Hill: deliver the demonstration project on the Graven Hill site, - Work with the local police and licence holders to ensure our town centres remain clean, safe and vibrant at all times. - Deliver at least 190 units of affordable housing including a high proportion constructed using self-build methods.
+Planning for 133 affordable rented homes and 57 shared ownership or other low cost home ownership scheme. - Reduce the cost of providing our services through partnerships, joint working and other service delivery models.

-As this statement will show the Council has a strong system of internal control, performance and risk management and action plans are in place to address issues and progress will be monitored during the course of 2016/17.
+As this statement will show, the Council has a strong system of internal control, performance and risk management and action plans are in place to address issues and progress will continue to be be monitored during the course of 2017/18.